 What is the NAPD Fund for Justice?

-The NAPD Fund for Justice is a Kentucky nonprofit organization in the process of applying for tax exempt status from the IRS.
-The goal of the NAPD Fund for Justice is to enhance the right to counsel and public defense in the United States.
+The NAPD Fund for Justice is a nonprofit 501(c)(3) corporation, incorporated in Kentucky.
+Contributions to the Fund are tax-deductible.
+The goal of the NAPD Fund for Justice, Inc. is to enhance the right to counsel and public defense in the United States.
 It will fund such efforts as technical assistance to local defender programs on reducing workloads, obtaining education for staff, procuring resources, providing scholarship opportunities and student loan repayment assistance.

 How does the fund help those in my state and local community?